medleyjs/medley/docs/Request.md

 # Request

 The first parameter of the handler function is `Request`.<br>
-Request is a core Fastify object containing the following fields:
+Request is a core Medley object containing the following fields:

 - `req` - The [`http.IncomingMessage`](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_incomingmessage) from Node core.
 - `headers` - The request's HTTP headers.